ArtRegistryConsortium/arc-creator-core-solidity/README.md

 1. **Contract-Level Royalties**: Default royalties that apply to all tokens in a contract
 2. **Token-Level Royalties**: Custom royalties for specific tokens that override the contract default
-3. **Role-Based Permissions**: Different roles have different permissions for setting royalties
+3. **Role-Based Permissions**: Only specific roles have permissions for setting royalties

 Royalty permissions by role: